 Vegetable oil soaps

-A very user-friendly option are soaps made from vegetable oils.
+A very user-friendly option is soaps made from vegetable oils.
 Many natural cosmetics manufacturers already have extra hair soaps.
-Simply foaming the soap between your hands and massaging the foam into your hair, rinse it out, done.
+Simply foam the soap between your hands, massage the foam into your hair, and rinse it out.

 Conditioner with coconut or olive oil

 Especially dry or stressed hair and flaky scalp can sometimes tolerate some extra care.
-Coconut oil balances the pH of the scalp and moisturizes.
+Coconut oil balances the pH of the scalp and moisturizes it.
 Simply massage a little oil into towel-dried hair and leave for an hour.
 Then wash with the shampoo of your choice well.

 Just try what suits you best.
-Say goodbye shampoo!
+Say goodbye to shampoo!